-There are various means in which you can measure obesity, but the most widely-used method of measuring and identifying obesity is Body Mass Index (BMI).
+There are various means through which you can screen for obesity, the most widely-used method being the Body Mass Index (BMI).

-This is weight in kilograms divided by the height in metres squared.
-In adults Overweight, or pre-obesity, is defined as a BMI of 25-29.9 kg/m², while a BMI ≥ 30 kg/m² defines obesity.
-These BMI thresholds were proposed by a WHO expert report and reflect the increasing risk of excess weight as BMI increases above an optimal range of 21-23 kg/m², the recommended median goal for adult Caucasian populations (WHO/NUT/NCD, 2000).
+BMI is calculated as weight in kilograms divided by the height in metres squared.
+In adults, overweight, or pre-obesity, is defined as a BMI of 25-29.9 kg/m², while a BMI ≥ 30 kg/m² defines obesity.
+These BMI thresholds were proposed by a World Health Organization (WHO) expert report and reflect the increasing risk of excess weight as BMI increases above an optimal range of 21-23 kg/m², the recommended median goal for adult Caucasian populations (WHO/NUT/NCD, 2000).

 |Overweight (including obesity)||≥25.00|

 In children, different cut-off points are used.
 At World Obesity we generally use the International IOTF cut-off points, details of which can be found below and in this abstract.
 Other commonly used cut-offs for children include those provided by the WHO and Center for Disease Control and Prevention (CDC).

 Extended International (IOTF) Body Mass Index Cut-Offs for Thinness, Overweight and Obesity in Children

 The revised international child cut-offs are available corresponding to the following body mass index (BMI) cut-offs at 18 years:

 - 16 thinness grade 3

 - 17 thinness grade

 - 18.5 thinness grade 1